-Montana Region 8 Mental health and intellectual disabilities (co-occurring disorders) 91% 92% 2.
+Montana Region 8 1.
+Mental health and intellectual disabilities (co-occurring disorders) 91% 92% 2.
 Understanding the connection between trauma and deviant behavior 90% 88% 3.
 Responding to parolees who are hearing voices or experiencing psychosis 86% 86% 4.
-Crisis management (de-escalation, intervention, etc.) ^a 84% 87% 5 Responding to parolees with schizophrenia ^a 84% 85% ^a Crisis management and parolees with schizophrenia tied at 84%
+Crisis management (de-escalation, intervention, etc.) a 84% 87% 5 Responding to parolees with schizophrenia a 84% 85% a Crisis management and parolees with schizophrenia tied at 84% a Rural and individuals with SMI tied at 51%